top of page

 When I got sober, I did it through AA — Alcoholics Anonymous.
 It didn’t matter to most people that my drug of choice wasn’t alcohol, and there were meetings all over the place at all times of day.
 It was almost free.
 For anyone who is starting their sober journey, I can’t recommend it highly enough.

 I was able to make it work.
-But countless people walk in to their first meeting, see the god-filled 12 Steps on the wall, then turn around and walk out.
+But countless people walk into their first meeting, see the god-filled 12 Steps on the wall, then turn around and walk out.

 What Is Sober Coaching?